 The decision builds upon a series of earlier rulings that address aspects of the three-part test and the heightened evidentiary burden for new businesses.
 You can read the decision here.

+Advent Valuation Advisors provides a variety of litigation support services.
 Please contact us if you have questions about the determination of lost profits or the calculation of other types of damages.